chantastic/sites/chan.dev-astro/src/content/post/do-what-others-wont.md

 publishDate: 2020-01-22
 ---

-Yo

-When I was interviewing contractors to refinish the wood floors of my 70 year old house, they told me:
+When I was interviewing contractors to refinish the wood **floors** of my 70 year old house, they told me:
 "This job is too dangerous.
 Here's a card for the only guy crazy enough to do it."
 I hired that guy and paid him twice as much as the others estimated.